Give Your Brain a Gift: Benefit of Creative Activities in Brain Injury Recovery and Beyond

 “Dinner today is going to be a big steak and, for dessert, a huge bowl of ice cream.”

 The above meal may seem like a recipe for weight gain, but it is also a meal in tune with the ketogenic diet.
-A diet trend for about the past decade, the ketogenic diet (KD) seeks to, “mimic biochemical changes associated with starvation.”
+A diet trend for about a decade, the ketogenic diet (KD) seeks to, “mimic biochemical changes associated with starvation,” states the NIH.
 The basic idea of this diet is to limit the carbohydrates one consumes, and eat a diet of 80 – 90% fat, in order to put the body into a starvation state.
 This extreme limitation of foods that are turned into glucose means that the metabolic source used for energy production must be changed by the body, so that it goes into a ketonic state.

 What has been determined is that the ketogenic diet is beneficial for some people who have particular neurological disorders – specifically children with epilepsy.
 As far back as 1921, the KD diet was used as a treatment for epilepsy in children with positive results.
 Since the diet is very strict it may be the last option, but it is still an option, especially for epilepsy – a disorder that can be caused or exasperated by traumatic brain injury.
 Additionally, it seems that the ketogenic diet may be beneficial for treatment of diabetes, as it lowers blood sugar.
 Diabetes has been shown both to be a possible consequence of brain injury or a possible cause of brain injury.
 Even if a brain injury is not involved, the symptoms of hyperglycemia, the identifying mark of diabetes and other disorders, mimic those of TBI.
 In fact, “Among the secondary complications, hyperglycemia (both peak glucose and persistent hyperglycemia) in TBI patients is one of the most common and correlates with the severity of the injury and clinical outcome.”
 (However, the Cleveland Clinic notes that, “Eating a lot of sugar can lead to tooth decay, but it does not cause diabetes.”)